-101: SPI slave mode 110: I2C slave mode 111: Non SIM function
+101: SPI slave mode

+110: I2C slave mode

+111: Unused mode

 These bits setup the overall operating mode of the SIM function.
-As well as selecting if the I^2C or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
-The SPI clock is a function of the system clock but can also be chosen to be sourced from PTM CCRP interrupt and f{SUB} .
+As well as selecting if the IC or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
+The SPI clock is a function of the system clock but can also be chosen to be sourced from PTM CCRP interrupt and $f{SUB}$ .
 If the SPI Slave Mode is selected then the clock will be supplied by an external Master device.